farrierworks/dglepm-availability-report/README.md

 3. At 202 WD/industry for 3rd/4th line repairs
    * Found by looking at open notifications in Plant 0001 (202 WD)

-The report production process was significantly shortened/simplified by Capt Southcott, DLEPS 3, (with input from Capt Yogendran, DLEPS 6) using Python (a popular interpreted programming language).
-It uses DRMIS data, which can be accessed by anyone with MA&S Staff Officer access.
+The report production process was significantly shortened/simplified by Capt Southcott, DLEPS 3, with input from Capt Yogendran, DLEPS 6, using Python (a popular interpreted scripting language).
+It uses Defence Resource Management Information System (DRMIS) data, which can be accessed by anyone with role Materiel Acquisition and Support Staff Officer.

 To produce the report, follow the steps below.